old-malloc/libbme280/README.md

 <ol>
 	<li><p style="margin-bottom: 0cm; line-height: 100%">The VCC pin of
-	the sensor must be connected to pin 1 of the 40-pin connector of the rasperry, which provides a 3.3V power supply.</p>
+	the sensor must be connected to pin 1 of the 40-pin connector of the Raspberry Pi, which provides a 3.3V power supply.</p>
 	<li><p style="margin-bottom: 0cm; line-height: 100%">The GND pin of
-	the sensor must be connected to pin 6 of the 40 pin connector of the rasperry to have a common reference of the voltages.</p>
+	the sensor must be connected to pin 6 of the 40 pin connector of the Raspberry Pi to have a common reference of the voltages.</p>
 	<li><p style="margin-bottom: 0cm; line-height: 100%">The SCL pin of
-	the sensor must be connected to pin 5 of the 40-pin connector (BCM GPIO 3) of the rasperry, which provides the clock reference of the I2C bus.</p>
+	the sensor must be connected to pin 5 of the 40-pin connector (BCM GPIO 3) of the Raspberry Pi, which provides the clock reference of the I2C bus.</p>
 	<li><p style="margin-bottom: 0cm; line-height: 100%">The SDA pin of
-	the sensor must be connected to pin 3 of the 40-pin connector (BCM GPIO 2) of the raspberry so that the two devices can exchange data.</p>
+	the sensor must be connected to pin 3 of the 40-pin connector (BCM GPIO 2) of the Raspberry Pi so that the two devices can exchange data.</p>
 </ol>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>